 This is climbing up a hay bale wall.
 It wasn’t hard, but some shorter people might require a little help from someone on top (or below).
 At my recent event, we got a running start and climbed over it.
 Use your momentum on this one.
 People who didn’t clear the top failed because they didn’t get enough momentum built.

 This obstacle requires getting to the top of a tall angled (and slick) wall.
 The best way is to have people lie down against the wall, then others lie down on top of them (like a pyramid).
 At that point, the other participants can climb the bodies up to the top.
-It’s best to have bigger, stronger people forming the human pyramid, especially at the bottom.
+It’s best to have bigger, stronger people forming the base of the human pyramid.
+Oh, and having others dig their shoes into your shoulder can hurt.
 I’m not a huge fan of this obstacle, because it slows down the event a lot.
 This was the only obstacle with a long wait.

 It absolutely requires help and some good tread.
 Rub the mud off your shoes and get a running start.
 Use your momentum to keep going.
 It is very helpful to actually jump a little at the end, into the waiting arms of your team.
 Romantic, I know.

 Mud Mile 2.0